Prevention Services: 240-313-3310

 Safe Storage of Medication Education & Lock Boxes

 Families take medicines and vitamins to feel well or stay well.
-Any medicine or vitamin can be dangerous if taken in the wrong way or by the wrong person, even medicine you buy without a prescription.
+Any medicine or vitamin can be dangerous if taken in the wrong way or by the wrong person; even medicine you buy without a prescription, over the counter.
 The Division of Behavioral Health Services is here to provide education to individuals and their families about the importance of safe medicine storage and offer FREE lock boxes for storage.

 If you need to dispose of any unwanted or expired medications in your home, please utilize the closest drop box from the list below:

-- Hagerstown Police Department: 50 N. Burhans Blvd.
+- Hagerstown Police Department: 50 N. Burhans Blvd., Hagerstown

-- Maryland State Police Hagerstown Barracks: 18345 Col. Henry K. Douglas Drive
+- Maryland State Police Hagerstown Barrack: 18345 Col. Henry K. Douglas Drive, Hagerstown

-- Smithsburg Police Department: 63 Rail Road Lane
+- Smithsburg Police Department: 63 Rail Road Lane, Smithsburg

 - Washington County Sheriff’s Department: 500 Western Maryland Parkway, Hagerstown